francescaboe/thm-writeup-dreaming/README.md

 Estimated time to complete: **45** could be minutes, could be years;

-Let's see what we're working with, not much at all to be honest, but who needs long introductions?
+Let's see what we're working with:

 _Solve the riddle that dreams have woven._

-Mysterious, don't we like riddles, and we do like dreaming.
+Mysterious.. but don't we like riddles, and we do like dreaming?

 _While the king of dreams was imprisoned, his home fell into ruins.
 Can you help Sandman restore his kingdom?_

+Not much at all to be honest, but who needs long introductions?
+Where is the fun otherwise

 Let's go save the kingdom and maybe turn it into a democracy.